Core-softened water-alcohol mixtures: the solute-size effects: Results and discussion

-Curiously, even without the density anomaly, all the water-alcohol mixtures have liquid-liquid phase transition.
-In the figure~\ref{PTdiagrams} we show the $PT$ phase diagrams for all the fractions and types of alcohols.
+In this work, all cases have LLPT with a LLCP, revealing that a system can have a LLCP without have density anomaly.
+This result is known since 2001 when the squared version of the CSW potential was studied in Franzese et al. \cite{Franzesenature2001}.
+The mechanism ruling the absence of the density anomaly in the CSW model was studied in Ref. ~\cite{franzese2010}, where it was shown that, however, other anomalies were present.
 After the liquid-liquid critical point, The Widom Line (WL) separates water with more HDL-like local structures at high temperatures from water with more LDL-like local structures at low temperatures \cite{malamace2009}.
-Looking at the diffusion coefficient $D^*$ isotherms we can see the distinct transitions.
-At lower temperatures, as $T^* = 0.34$ it melts from the solid phase to the HDL phase at high pressures, as we show in the figure~\ref{Dallfracs}.
-Increasing $T^*$, we can see the system going from the LDL phase (with $D^* > 0$) to the HCP phase, with diffusion near zero, to the HDL phase, were $D^*$ increases again.
-In the isotherms that cross the LDL-HDL transition we can see the discontinuity in the curve, indicating the phase transition.
-Above the LLCP we can see a change in the $D^* \times P^*$ curve behavior as it crosses the WL.
+Looking at the diffusion coefficient $D^*$ isotherms, distinct transitions are observed.
+At lower temperatures as $T^* = 0.34$, it melts from the solid phase to the HDL phase at high pressures (figure~\ref{Dallfracs}).
+Increasing $T^*$, we may sight the system going from the LDL phase (with $D^* > 0$) to the HCP phase ($D^* \sim 0$), and to the HDL phase, were $D^*$ increases again.
+In the isotherms that cross the LDL-HDL transition, the discontinuity foreshadows a phase transition.
+Above the LLCP we may notice a change in the $(D^*, P^*)$ curve behavior as it crosses the WL.

 The same discontinuity can be observed in the structural behavior.
 Besides $\tau$ and $s_2$, we also evaluated the $q_6$ to analyze the structure.
 For simplicity, we show here only the case of pure water and water-ethanol mixtures.
-Along the isotherm $T^* = 0.46$, that crosses the phases LDL, HCP and HDL, we can see in the figure~\ref{q6_llpt}(a) clearly the discontinuities correspondents to this transitions for all fractions of ethanol.
-Also, it is noticeable how the ethanol is structure breaker: the value of $q_6$ in the LDL and HCP phases are smaller as $\chi_{alc}$ increases.
-Along the isotherm $T^* = 0.56$, shown in the figure~\ref{q6_llpt}(b), we can see the same structure breaker effect in the LDL regime, and a discontinuous transition to the HDL phase.
+Along the isotherm $T^* = 0.46$, that crosses the phases LDL, HCP and HDL, we may recognize in the figure~\ref{q6_llpt}(a) clearly the discontinuities for these transitions for all ethanol molar fractions.
+It is also noticeable how the ethanol is structure breaker: the $q_6$ values in the LDL and HCP phases decrease with the growth of the ethanol molar fraction.
+Along the isotherm $T^* = 0.56$, shown in the figure~\ref{q6_llpt}(b), the same structure breaker effect in the LDL regime and a discontinuous transition to the HDL phase are present.
 In contrast, above the LLCP there is no discontinuity.
-The isotherm $T^* = 0.66$, shown in the figure~\ref{q6_llpt}(c), have a smooth decay in $q_6$ as it crosses the WL and goes from LDL-like to HDL-like.
-This is interesting, once it indicates that a system can have a LLCP without have density anomaly.
+The isotherm $T^* = 0.66$, shown in the figure~\ref{q6_llpt}(c), has a smooth decay in $q_6$ when it crosses the WL and goes from LDL-like to HDL-like.